sdhers/Brainhacks-grupo-1/README.md

  * Python, to write the scripts used to label and analyze our data.
  * Jupyter Notebooks, to present our results in a clear and readable format.
  * DeepLabCut, to track movements of mice in our videos.
+The accurate instructions on how to use DLC can be found here https://github.com/DeepLabCut/DeepLabCut

 ### Data